awhooshingwind/awhooshingwind.github.io/resume.md

 ###### Founder - *Chiral Crafts LLC, January 2021 - Present*

-- I started this small company for my own freelance work.
-So far, [commissioned metalwork](/metal.md) and loads of knife/tool sharpening, but expanding into custom furniture along with some development, particularly data visualization
+- I started this small company for my own freelance work
+- So far, that's meant [commissioned metalwork](/metal.md) and loads of knife/tool sharpening, but expanding into custom furniture along with some development, particularly data visualization

 ###### Chef Instructor - *Escoffier Culinary Arts, May 2020 - May 2021*